Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Alpha Safety Rules

 \subsection{Refined Alpha Safety Rule}

-While the infinite-server approximation provides useful managerial insights, it tends to cause under-staffing.
-This is intuitively because an infinite-server system tends to have fewer numbers-in-system than a finite-server system, and thus, it misleadingly suggests a lower number of servers than what is actually required to deliver quality service in a finite-server system.
+While the infinite-server approximation provides useful managerial insights, it tends to under-staff because an infinite-server system has fewer customers in system than its finite-server counterpart, leading to a lower staffing recommendation (see Section~\ref{sec:synthetic} for numerical illustration).

-To elaborate, given everything else being equal, the number-in-system in an infinite-server system is lower compared to a finite-server system.
-Consequently, the probability that the number-in-system exceeds the same threshold is smaller in an infinite-server system.
-Therefore, to ensure that the probability of the number-in-system exceeding a threshold reaches the same value, the threshold would be set lower for the infinite-server system than for the finite-server queue.
-Recall that by definition, the delay probability for an $n$-server system is the probability that the number-in-system surpasses $n$ (although the notion of ``delay'' does not apply to infinite-server systems).
-Thus, if we aim for a delay probability of $\varepsilon$ and use the infinite-server approximation, the value of $n$ we get is lower than what is required by finite-server systems.
-See Section~\ref{sec:synthetic} for an numerical illustration.

-To address this limitation of the infinite-server approximation, the seminal work by \cite{HalfinWhitt81} introduced an asymptotic regime for the heavy-traffic analysis of finite-server systems.
-This regime, known as the Halfin--Whitt regime, involves increasing the number of servers to infinity and allowing the traffic intensity to approach the critical value of one from below, while maintaining a fixed delay probability.
-They showed that for systems with Poisson arrivals and exponential service times, this asymptotic regime is equivalent to letting the number of servers to scale up in the order of $\lambda/\mu + c\sqrt{\lambda}$, where $c$ is a positive constant that is uniquely determined by the desired delay probability.
-This finding effectively yields a square-root safety rule for staffing.
-Furthermore, the parameter $c$ can be seen as a refined version compared to the corresponding coefficient in the square-root safety rule derived based on $M/M/\infty$ systems.

-A crucial insight from the Halfin--Whitt study is that their heavy-traffic analysis of finite-server systems preserves the structure of the staffing rule based on the infinite-server approximation, only refining the leading constant that delineates the safety level.
-Inspired by this insight, we propose a heuristic approach aimed at enhancing the performance of the basic alpha safety rule for service systems with over-dispersed arrivals.
+The seminal work of \cite{HalfinWhitt81} addressed this for Poisson arrivals by analyzing finite-server systems in a regime where the number of servers scales as $\lambda/\mu + c\sqrt{\lambda}$, yielding a refined square-root safety rule.
+A key insight is that the finite-server analysis preserves the structure of the infinite-server rule, only refining the leading constant.
+Inspired by this, we propose a refined alpha safety rule that retains the structure of the basic rule \eqref{eq:basic-alpha} but adjusts the coefficient:

-In particular, we consider a staffing formula that retains the same structure as the basic alpha safety rule, but employs a different coefficient associated with the $\lambda^{(\alpha+1)/2}$ term in Equation~\eqref{eq:basic-alpha}:

-Here, we regard $\delta>0$ as a design parameter to be adjusted such that the system performance aligns with the desired delay probability.
-The crux of the Halfin--Whitt study is to characterize the limiting distribution of the number-in-system in a finite-server system as the number of servers and the arrival rate increase simultaneously, maintaining a specific relationship.
-This limiting distribution then dictates how to calculate the staffing level for a specified value of delay probability.